 The initial assessment, including determining CMU placement eligibility and employability planning, must be conducted in person.
 However, after an individual is placed in a CMU placement, and that individual has a work schedule that makes it difficult to come into the office for a face-to-face EP appointment, the agency may conduct the ongoing EP and eligibility review appointments by phone.
-Ongoing case management services may be conducted by phone for participants in CMU and CMF placements only.
+Ongoing case management services may be conducted by phone for participants in CMU, CMF, and CMF+ placements only.
 (See 6.2.2)

 CMU is not for ongoing W-2 participants who find employment.
-The appropriate placement for these individuals is CMF.
+The appropriate placements for these individuals are CMF or CMF+.
 (See 7.2.3)